ViewComfy/ViewComfy/README.md

 npm run dev
 ```

-Finally, you can link your endpoint to your workflow inside your ViewComfy app.
+Finally, you can link your endpoint to your workflow inside your ViewComfy app:

 ![Screenshot 2025-03-17 175719](https://github.com/user-attachments/assets/25495f87-5639-456b-9266-9fcabb3995cc)

 ### Deploy the entire web app